 Between busy schedules and grueling work days it may seem impossible to fit self-care into the equation, but we have a solution!
 The following simple, yet effective acts of self-care can be practiced in the workplace.
 These five tips will help improve your mood and overall health even on the busiest of workdays—Your coworkers will thank us!

 1) A Change of Scenery = A Change of Mood

 Don’t become a creature of habit!
 A change in scenery is an easy way to boost your mood and mental health.
-Eating your lunch outside or moving office meetings rooms with more natural light are simple acts that can help you practice self-care at work and change the overall mood of the day.
+Eating your lunch outside or moving office meetings to rooms with more natural light are simple acts that can help you practice self-care at work and positively shift the overall mood of the day.

 Start your day by creating a To-Do list and prioritizing all the tasks (personal and professional) that you have to complete for the day.
-It will help you feel in-control of the day and make your schedule more manageable.
+It will help you feel in-control and make your schedule more manageable.

 3) Practice Good Breathing Exercises